oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/kb_jwt_payload.json}}

-If the Verifier did not require Key Binding, then the Holder could have presented the SD-JWT from (#issuance) directly, instead of encapsulating it in an SD-JWT-KB.
+If the Verifier did not require Key Binding, then the Holder could have presented the SD-JWT with selected Disclosures directly, instead of encapsulating it in an SD-JWT-KB.

 # Considerations on Nested Data in SD-JWTs {#nested_data}